 Keep steaming and ironing to a minimum or refrain from doing it altogether.
 Heat accelerates the deterioration of textiles.
 Ironing also applies physical pressure to the structure and thus is harmful to the item.

 Inspect costume items and antique corsets for insects and mildew.
 If anything is discovered, isolate the items in a sealed container immediately.
 Examine nearby items for possible infestation.
 If mildew is found, consult a conservator for the best cleaning advise.
 If insects are found, remove them and examine the garment for other insects and their eggs.

 Cleaning Antique Costumes, Clothes & Vintage Corsets

 A new gown should be cleaned as soon as possible after it is worn.
+Vintage corsets should be kept for study only, if wearing a vintage corset on a single occasion it is probably best not to wash it unless absolutely needed.
 Soils and stains become more difficult to remove as they age.
 Choosing the best method of cleaning may be difficult if no fiber content label or care instructions are on the gown.
 The following suggestions may help you select the best method for your gown.